fbpx

 3D Laser Scanning High-density point cloud capture used to create precise 3D models and BIM deliverables.
 Ideal for complex structures and high-accuracy projects.

-As-built drawings provide architects, engineers and planners with accurate information to move projects forward with confidence.
-The level of detail is tailored to suit each project, ensuring reliable data at every stage of design and construction.
+As-built drawings provide architects, engineers and planners with the information required to move projects forward with confidence.
+The level of detail is tailored to suit each project, ensuring coordinated survey information throughout the design and construction process.

-Fast, accurate laser scan surveys provide architects with dependable building data from the start.
-Using advanced laser scanning and BIM-ready workflows, we capture detailed point cloud information that integrates seamlessly into Revit and CAD environments — helping design teams save time, reduce risk and maintain accuracy throughout the project lifecycle.
+Fast laser scan surveys provide architects with dependable existing-building information from the outset.
+Using advanced laser scanning and BIM-ready workflows, we capture high-density point cloud information that integrates seamlessly into Revit and CAD environments — helping design teams save time, reduce risk and maintain consistency throughout the project lifecycle.

 Measured Survey